inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 **WEB UI**<br>
-- In order to submit a job via the Web UI, the python script first needs to be uploaded to a bucket.
+- In order to submit a job via the Web UI, the Python script first needs to be uploaded to a bucket.
-- **Note:**  We want to use the dataProc resource manager instead of the spark master.
+- **Note:**  We want to use the dataProc resource manager instead of the Spark master.
 Make sure that master in not defined in the script.
 - DataProc is configured to connect to google cloud storage, therefore a connector and the configuration for the connector are not needed.
 ```bash
 # from the folder where the script lives